BlueBrain/Search/data_and_models/raw_sentences/README.md

 # Description
 This directory contains collections of raw sentences without any annotations.
-They can be used to feed prodigy during an annotation process, see the `annotations` directory.
+They can be used to feed prodigy during an annotation process, see the `annotations/` directory.

 # Content
 ## `raw1_2020-06-10_cord19_TestSet.jsonl`